PDF File Security

 What is a secured PDF file?

-A secured PDF file simply refers to a PDF file that has been protected by a piece of software.
+A secured PDF is simply a PDF file that has been protected by a piece of software, usually against opening, sharing, or modification.

 Why would I want to secure my PDF documents?

-There are many reasons why you would want to secure your PDF documents using PDF file security.
+There are many reasons to secure your PDF documents using PDF file security.
 The main reason, however, is that you need protection for your PDF documents beyond what encryption provides.

-This is likely because you want to have some control over your PDF documents once they have been decrypted (for example, whether a recipient can copy text from your document).
-This can be because the document contains privileged information or you are selling information that you do not want to be distributed for free.
+This is likely because you want to control the content of your PDF documents once they have been decrypted (for example, whether a recipient can copy text from your document).
+This can be because the document contains privileged information or because you are selling information that you do not want people to distribute for free.

 How can I secure my PDF documents?